aashreys/docs/accessories/ssd1306_oled_install_guide.md

 # SSD1306 OLED Install Guide

-If you purchased the Nullbits OLED, or a SSD1306 OLED, follow this guide to install it on your device.
+If you purchased the [Nullbits OLED](https://www.amazon.com/Display-Mechanical-Keyboards-Arduino-3-3V-5V/dp/B08KLHD2Z7), or a SSD1306 OLED, follow this guide to install it on your Nibble or Tidbit.

 ## For Tidbit